 White Oak Campground was an amazing place to stay!

-The group finally landed in Charlotte again for the Talking Walls Mural Festival.
-Again, the crew stayed in the backyard of Ink Floyd, the famous screen printing workshop located in the NODA district of Charlotte.
-While Jonathan and Ramiro stayed in tents, the rest of the group stayed in the cozy RV the rest of the nights.
+The group landed in Charlotte for the Talking Walls Mural Festival.
+Once again, the crew stayed in the backyard of Ink Floyd, a famous screen printing workshop located in the NODA district.
+Most of the group slept in the cozy RV while directors Jonathan and Ramiro stayed in tents.

-Both Caitlin and Valeriya got to paint their largest walls yet, and were assisted by the directors of the program.
-Caitlin painted in the heart of Charlotte, and had an amazing time on the lift.
-Tricky situations getting the lift in and out of the small alleyways, but Jonathan and Denton maneuvered professionally.
-Caitlin painted her wall in just 4 days, and it turned out stunning!
+Both Caitlin and Valeriya painted their largest murals in Charlotte, with assistance from the program directors to make sure they were completed in the time-frame.
+Caitlin painted in Uptown (also known as Downtown) Charlotte, loving her time on the lift.
+It was tricky getting the lift through morning traffic and into/out of the small alleyway, but Jonathan and Denton maneuvered professionally and enjoyed the challenge.
+Caitlin painted her wall in just 4 days and it turned out stunning!

-Valeriya painted on the other side of town on a building next to Moo and Brew...one of the best burgers in town.
-With assistant Ramiro on hand, Valeriya painted this wall in just 3 full days.
-The location was an abandened juice spot, which seemed more like a drug front than a juice spot.
+Valeriya painted on the other side of town on a building next to Moo and Brew... one of the best burgers in town.
+Valeriya painted the wall in just 3 full days with assistance from Ramiro.
+The location was previously a juice spot that was transitioning into a new business.

-On Saturday night, the directors also held a guest lecture at Optimist Hall about the program and public art.
-Ramiro from the team painted a quick mural for the backdrop, and great times were had.
+On Saturday night, the directors hosted a guest lecture at Optimist Hall about the program and public art.
+Ramiro painted a quick mural for the lecture's backdrop.
+The turnout was great and fun was had by all.

-Overall the festival was a huge success with so many new murals going up all at once.
+Overall, the festival was a huge success with so many murals going up all at once.

 We just want to thank everyone down at Talking Walls that hosted the team.....you guys were amazing.

-The final stop on the Dripped on the Road 2019 program was Lehigh University in Bethlehem PA.
+The 2019 Program's final stop was Lehigh University in Bethlehem, PA.

-That night the crew stayed with the famous artist and human, Berrisford Boothe.
+That night the crew stayed with famous artist, former Lehigh Professor and amazing human, Berrisford Boothe.
 Berris provided the group with an authentic Jamaican meal that blew everyone away.
-It is always a treat to stop by Berris' home, full of beautiful art, food, and conversations.
+It's always a treat to stop by Berris' home, full of beautiful art, food and conversations.
 A true gift to the crew.

 Thank you so much Berris for your hospitality, you are an epic man.